 -Irregular period or complete absence of ovulation and infrequent or absent ovulation.

 - The level of male hormones in the blood is elevated and/or increased hair growth.

 - The ovaries are surrounded or enlarged by many small cysts.

-There are many prejudices and misjudgements about PCO syndrome and they seem to be particularly persistent.
-The most common ones are statements like: "Try losing weight and it'll take care of itself!" ,"If you don't take the pill, you can get cancer!" or "The cysts must be surgically removed!".
-But it's important to know, that the syndrome of polycystic ovaries is a complex disorder that does not allow general standard therapy.
+There are many prejudices and misconceptions about PCO syndrome seem to be particularly persistent.
+The most common are statements such as: "Try losing weight and it'll take care of itself" ,"If you don't take the pill, you can get cancer" or "The cysts must be surgically removed."
+It’s important to know that the syndrome of polycystic ovaries is a complex disorder that cannot be treated by general standard therapy.
+Nevertheless, the diagnosis of PCO syndrome is treatable if certain preventive medical steps are taken.

-The diagnosis of PCO syndrome is not a medical "catastrophe" if certain preventive medical aspects are taken into account.
-If the increase in male hormones or the cycle disorder is the decisive problem, a contraceptive pill with an anti-androgenic component is currently used.
+If the increase in male hormones or the cycle disorder is the decisive problem, a contraceptive pill with an anti-androgenic component can be used.
 This is a pill with a gestagen that regulates male hormones in the blood.
 The pill is also used to substitute estrogens (due to the frequent lack of female hormones) and to suppress increased male hormones.
 In addition, a permanent thickening of the lining of the uterus is prevented, as regular bleeding occurs due to the administration of the pill.

 Greenwood, et al. (2016).
 Vigorous exercise is associated with superior metabolic profiles in polycystic ovary syndrome independent of total exercise expenditure.

 Hart, R. J. (2016).
 Physiological Aspects of Female Fertility: Role of the Environment, Modern Lifestyle, and Genetics.